-Managing the cover of annual vegetation is critical to protecting soil from wind Both perennial and annual vegetation can exert major protective effects.
+Information available in mapped form is limited, but the following examples illustrate the risk and its complexity Both perennial and annual vegetation can exert major protective effects.
 The state of annual vegetation is a particularly large source of variability in susceptibility to wind erosion.
 Maintaining vegetation cover over paddocks has several beneficial effects.
 Standing vegetation and surface litter, have direct effects by reducing near-surface wind speed and turbulence through aerodynamic resistance.
 Plants also draw moisture from variable depths below the soil surface.
 The resulting humidification of near surface air from transpiration, combined with shade from plants and litter, protects the immediate soil surface from desiccation, increasing surface soil moisture content and reducing the susceptibility of soil to erosion by wind.

-Sustainable grazing systems should have maintenance of suitable vegetation cover as a major aim Reduction of plant cover by overgrazing, excessive tree clearing in strategic areas, or fire is a major contributor to wind erosion risk.
+Reduction of plant cover by overgrazing, excessive tree clearing in strategic areas, or fire is a major contributor to wind erosion risk.
 Sustainable grazing systems should have maintenance of suitable vegetation cover as a major aim.
 Development of regional and enterprise benchmarks for vegetation cover would be a valuable contribution to aiding sustainable management.